monmima/javascript-algorithms-questions/README.md

 Oh, and by the way, for the challenges I don't use TypeScript, which is of course optional.

+**Difficulty level**

+As much as possible, I want to use a classification system in my files to know how hard a challenge is for me.
+This way, I can come back to stuff that is harder for me.
+The rating will be: easy, medium or hard.

+**Quokka.js**

-Finally, I used the Quokka extension for Visual Studio Code to get the output for my algos directly in the JS file.
+Finally, I used the Quokka.js extension for Visual Studio Code to get the output for my algos directly in the JS file.